Kurkime modernią Lietuvos ateitį kartu

 2025/09/08

-Submission of recommendations and guidelines on a circular construction model
+Presentation of recommended maps and guidelines for the circular construction management and development model

 Participants